spychest/miniPokemonGameProject/README.md

 - Thanks to Eliot Alderson for saving the world.

 ## Ideas
-- Make a counter to know the error that we made
 - Make a counter of the longest good answerstreak